-3 The creditors' committee
+3 The liquidation committee

-- 3.1 The creditors have the right to appoint a committee, with a minimum of 3 and a maximum of 5 members, to monitor the conduct of the bankruptcy and approve the trustee's fees.
-The committee may be established at the creditors' meeting which appoints the trustee or at a meeting convened for the purpose by the trustee after his appointment. - 3.2 The trustee must call the first meeting of the committee within 3 months of its establishment (or his appointment if that is later), and subsequent meetings must be held either at dates agreed by the committee, or when a member of the committee asks for one, or when the trustee decides he needs to hold one.
-The trustee is required to report to the committee at least every 6 months on the progress of the bankruptcy, unless the committee directs otherwise.
-This provides an opportunity for the committee to monitor and discuss the progress of the insolvency and the level of the trustee's fees.
+- 3.1 In a liquidation (whether voluntary or compulsory) the creditors have the right to appoint a committee called the liquidation committee, with a minimum of 3 and a maximum of 5 members, to monitor the conduct of the liquidation and approve the liquidator's fees.
+The committee is usually established at the creditors' meeting which appoints the liquidator, but in cases where a liquidation follows immediately on an administration any committee established for the purposes of the administration will continue in being as the liquidation committee. - 3.2 The liquidator must call the first meeting of the committee within 3 months of its establishment (or his appointment if that is later), and subsequent meetings must be held either at specified dates agreed by the committee, or when requested by a member of the committee, or when the liquidator decides he needs to hold one.
+The liquidator is required to report to the committee at least every 6 months on the progress of the liquidation, unless the committee directs otherwise.
+This provides an opportunity for the committee to monitor and discuss the progress of the insolvency and the level of the liquidator's fees.

-4 Fixing the trustee's fees
+4 Fixing the liquidator's fees

-- 4.1 The basis for fixing the trustee's remuneration is set out in Rules 6.138-6.139 of the Insolvency Rules 1986.
-The Rule states that the remuneration shall be fixed either: - as a percentage of the value of the assets which are realised or distributed or both, or - by reference to the time properly given by the trustee and his staff in attending to matters arising in the insolvency.
+- 4.1 The basis for fixing the liquidator's remuneration is set out in Rules 4.127 4.127B of the Insolvency Rules 1986.
+The Rules state that the remuneration shall be fixed either:- - as a percentage of the value of the assets which are realised or distributed or both, or - by reference to the time properly given by the liquidator and his staff in attending to matters arising in the liquidation.

-It is for the committee (if there is one) to determine on which of these bases the remuneration is to be fixed, and if it is to be fixed as a percentage, to fix the percentage to be applied.
-Rule 6.138 says that in arriving at its decision the committee shall have regard to:
+It is for the liquidation committee (if there is one) to determine on which of these bases the remuneration is to be fixed, and if it is to be fixed as a percentage, to fix the percentage to be applied.
+Rule 4.127 says that in arriving at its decision the committee shall have regard to the following matters:-

-- the complexity (or otherwise) of the case; - any responsibility of an exceptional kind or degree which falls on the trustee in connection with the bankruptcy; - the effectiveness with which the trustee appears to be carrying out, or to have carried out, his duties;
+- the complexity (or otherwise) of the case; - any responsibility of an exceptional kind or degree which falls on the liquidator in connection with the insolvency; - the effectiveness with which the liquidator appears to be carrying out, or to have carried out, his duties: - the value and nature of the assets which the liquidator has to deal with. - 4.2 If there is no liquidation committee, or the committee does not make the requisite determination, the liquidator's remuneration may be fixed by a resolution of a meeting of creditors.
+The creditors take account of the same matters as the committee would.
+A resolution specifying the terms on which the liquidator is to be remunerated may be taken at the meeting which appoints the liquidator.
+If the remuneration is not fixed in any of these ways, it will be in accordance with a scale set out in the Rules.

-- the value and nature of the assets which the trustee has to deal with. - 4.2 If there is no committee, or the committee does not make the requisite determination, the trustee's remuneration may be fixed by a resolution of a meeting of creditors.
-The creditors must take account of the same matters as the committee would.
-A resolution specifying the basis on which the trustee is to be remunerated may be taken at the meeting which appoints the trustee.
-If the remuneration is not fixed in any of these ways, it will be in accordance with the scale set out in the Rules. - 5 What information should be provided by the trustee?
+5 What information should be provided by the liquidator?